Interacting dark energy from the joint analysis of the power spectrum and bispectrum multipoles with the EFTofLSS: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Claudio Dalla Vecchia and Ariel S\'{a}nchez for running and making available the Minerva simulations, performed on the Hydra and Euclid clusters at the Max Planck Computing and Data Facility in Garching, and to Pierluigi Monaco, for producing the Pinocchio mocks, run on the GALILEO cluster at CINECA thanks to an agreement with the University of Trieste.
 We thank Andrea Oddo and Emiliano Sefusatti for the effort in building the initial likelihood code, and for useful conversations.
+We further thank the referee for their useful comments and recommendation of a discussion on the degeneracies with cosmological parameters.
 We acknowledge use of the Cuillin computing cluster, Royal Observatory, University of Edinburgh.
 We acknowledge use of open source software: \texttt{Python} \citep{van1995python,Hunter:2007}, \texttt{numpy} \citep{numpy:2011}, \texttt{scipy} \citep{2020SciPy-NMeth}, \texttt{astropy} \citep{astropy:2018}, \texttt{corner} \citep{corner}, \texttt{GetDist} \citep{Lewis:2019xzd}.
 MT's research is supported by a doctoral studentship in the School of Physics and Astronomy, University of Edinburgh.
 AP is a UK Research and Innovation Future Leaders Fellow [grant MR/S016066/1].
 PC and CM's research is supported by a UK Research and Innovation Future Leaders Fellowship [grant MR/S016066/1].
 For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission.